towardsai/tutorials/README.md

 # Tutorials

-**Please know that only the code contained in this repository is under the MIT license found at "LICENSE".
-All tutorials, and articles listed in this repository are property of Towards AI Co.**
+**Please know that only the code contained in this repository is under the MIT license found at "LICENSE."
+All tutorials and articles listed in this repository are property of Towards AI Co.**

 Thank you for reading and for being a supporter of Towards AI Co.